ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Retrieve the Group Manager's Authentication Credential # {#sec-gm-pub-key}

 A group member or a signature verifier may need to retrieve the authentication credential of the Group Manager.
-To this end, the requesting client sends a KDC Public Key Request message to the Group Manager.
+To this end, the requesting Client sends a KDC Public Key Request message to the Group Manager.

 In particular, it sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/kdc-pub-key at the Group Manager defined in {{Section 4.5.1.1 of I-D.ietf-ace-key-groupcomm}}, where GROUPNAME is the name of the OSCORE group.

-In addition to what is defined in {{Section 4.5.1 of I-D.ietf-ace-key-groupcomm}}, the Group Manager MUST respond with a 4.00 (Bad Request) error response, if the requesting client is not a current group member and GROUPNAME denotes a pairwise-only group.
+In addition to what is defined in {{Section 4.5.1 of I-D.ietf-ace-key-groupcomm}}, the Group Manager MUST respond with a 4.00 (Bad Request) error response, if the requesting Client is not a current group member and GROUPNAME denotes a pairwise-only group.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 7 ("Signatures not used in the group").

 The payload of the 2.05 (Content) KDC Public Key Response is a CBOR map, which is formatted as defined in {{Section 4.5.1 of I-D.ietf-ace-key-groupcomm}}.
 In particular, the Group Manager specifies the parameters 'kdc_cred', 'kdc_nonce' and 'kdc_challenge' as defined for the Joining Response in {{ssec-join-resp}} of this document.
 This especially applies to the computing of the proof-of-possession (PoP) evidence included in 'kdc_cred_verify' (REQ21).

-Upon receiving a 2.05 (Content) KDC Public Key Response, the requesting client retrieves the Group Manager's authentication credential from the 'kdc_cred' parameter, and proceeds as defined in {{Section 4.5.1.1 of I-D.ietf-ace-key-groupcomm}}.
-In particular, the requesting client verifies the PoP evidence included in 'kdc_cred_verify' by means of the same method used when processing the Joining Response, as defined in {{ssec-join-resp}} of this document (REQ21).
+Upon receiving a 2.05 (Content) KDC Public Key Response, the requesting Client retrieves the Group Manager's authentication credential from the 'kdc_cred' parameter, and proceeds as defined in {{Section 4.5.1.1 of I-D.ietf-ace-key-groupcomm}}.
+In particular, the requesting Client verifies the PoP evidence included in 'kdc_cred_verify' by means of the same method used when processing the Joining Response, as defined in {{ssec-join-resp}} of this document (REQ21).

 Note that a signature verifier would not receive a successful response from the Group Manager, in case GROUPNAME denotes a pairwise-only group.